-This is the $64,000 dollar question and the only one who can answer it correctly is you.
-When it comes to food we all have our likes and dislikes.
-Think of vaping the same way; what suits one person may not necessarily suit the next.
-Keep reading to find out whether a high VG e liquid or PG e liquid might be for you.
+This is the £64,000 question; you are the only one who can answer it correctly.
+When it comes to food, we all have our likes and dislikes.
+Think of vaping similarly; what suits one person may not necessarily suit the next.
+Keep reading to determine whether a high VG e-liquid or PG e-liquid might suit you.

 Are You New to Vaping?

-Again, there’s no rule that states that when you start with vaping that you should or must look at high VG or high PG first.
-That said, many new vapers find that when switching over from tobacco cigarettes especially that a higher concentration of PG works better for them.
-The reason for this is that PG is slightly harsher (in a good way) therefore gives a better replication of the type of throat hit that smokers are used to.
+Again, no rule states that when you start vaping, you should first look at high VG or PG.
+That said, many new vapers find that when switching over from tobacco cigarettes especially, a higher PG concentration works better for them.
+This is because PG is slightly harsher (in a good way) and therefore gives a better replication of the type of throat hit smokers are used to.

-For many, a higher PG e liquid is a good place to start however as with all things our preferences change over time, especially when, with vaping, you get a chance to experiment with both different types of e liquids and different devices.
+For many, a higher PG e-liquid is a good place to start; however, as with all things, our preferences change over time, especially when vaping allows you to experiment with different types of e-liquids and different devices.

 Is Flavour The Main Attraction?

-If an enhanced flavour is a big deal for you a higher PG e liquid rather than a high VG e liquid could be for you.
-The reason for this is that PG carries flavours better while VG has a slight natural taste on its own which will affect the flavour of the e liquid.
-That said, mixologists understand that about VG and we’re sure they compensate when mixing the flavour strands they are so used to working with.
-PG is known as the flavour enhancer however we feel that with this one it really is a trial and error thing.
+If an enhanced flavour is a big deal, a higher PG e-liquid than a high VG e-liquid could be for you.
+This is because PG carries flavours better, while VG has a slightly natural taste, which will affect the flavour of the e-liquid.
+That said, mixologists understand that about VG, and we’re sure they compensate when mixing the flavour strands they are so used to working with.
+PG is known as the flavour enhancer; however, with this one, it is a trial and error.

 Are You a Cloud Chaser?

-With a PG base (which tends to be thinner by the way than a VG base), you do still get vapour (of course), you just don’t get as much and it tends to be rather thin.
-Those who thoroughly enjoy a big thick vape cloud infused with flavour should be looking for e liquids classed as high VG, so those with a minimum of 70% VG listed in the ingredients.
+With a PG base (which tends to be thinner, by the way, than a VG base), you do still get vapour (of course), you don’t get as much, and it tends to be rather thin.
+Those who thoroughly enjoy a big thick vape cloud infused with flavour should look for e-liquids classed as high VG, so those with a minimum of 70% VG are listed in the ingredients.